scramjetorg/transform-hub/README.md

 </details><br>

-> **💡 HINT:** Have a look at the root `package.json`, there is the `scripts` section, which contains the list of all the scripts you can run with lerna.
+> **💡 HINT:** Have a look at the root `package.json`, there is the `scripts` section, which contains the list of all the scripts you can run with yarn or npm.
 You may find them useful.

 Log an issue/bug every time you encounter a problem or find a bug.
 Maybe you will also find that some feature is missing?